amine-louni/djaw/README.md

 * Provide "use current location" and fetch data via lat/lon
 * Build a view with n-day-forecast in typical weather app style
 * Improve UI/UX by integrating a fancy design, transitions, effects
+* Make The app a Progressive web application

 ## License

 [The MIT License](http://opensource.org/licenses/MIT)

-All data provided by the great service and API of [OpenWeatherMap](http://openweathermap.org/).
+All data provided by the great service and API of [DarkSky Api](https://darksky.net/).

 Copyright (c) 2019 Amine Louni